Some benefits you can expect include:

 - Omada on-call CDEs are unable to recommend changes in medication regimens but may discuss your current prescribed medication plan.

-- If your blood glucose readings are commonly above 300 and this is “typical” for you, 24/7 Blood Glucose Phone Support may not be helpful for you.
+- If your blood glucose readings are commonly ≥399 mg/dL and this is “typical” for you, 24/7 Blood Glucose Phone Support may not be helpful for you.
 Your regular Primary Care Provider can help you decide if 24/7 support would be beneficial for you.

 Please note that Omada does not provide emergency assistance.
 Omada does not replace 911, your healthcare provider, advice nurse, or any other emergency support.
 Omada does not make medical assessments, provide medication recommendations, or discuss other conditions.